1. Any member of an EAF Affiliated Society or Club may submit an entry, but only through their Society or Club.

 Selection and Awards

-16. Acceptances and awards will be at the sole discretion of the selectors.
+a.
+Acceptances and awards shall be at the sole discretion of the Selectors.

-17. Awards will be presented for the best monochrome print - best colour print – best projected digital image.
+c.
 Each selector may also award a Selector’s Award in each category.
-Highly Commended awards will also be made at the selectors’ discretion.
+Highly Commended awards will also be made at the Selectors’ discretion.

-18. Acceptance labels will be affixed to all prints selected for the Exhibition
+d.
+Acceptance labels will be affixed to all prints selected for the Exhibition.

-20. Monochrome Prints; a black and white image or one which has been modified by the addition of a single tone to the entire image is defined as a monochrome print.
+19. Monochrome Prints; a black and white printed image, or one which has been modified by the addition of a single tone to the entire image, is defined as a Monochrome Print.

-21. Colour Prints; all images except those included in Rule 20 above are defined as colour images.
-A black and white image which has been modified by the addition of partial toning or by the addition of one colour to any part of the image is a colour print.
+20. Colour Prints; all printed images, except those included in Rule 19 above, are defined as Colour Prints.
+A black and white image which has been modified by the addition of partial toning or by the addition of one colour to any part of the image is a Colour Print.

-23. Any Society or Club, or individual entrant, not wishing their prints or projected digital images to be considered for entry into the PAGB Inter-Federation competitions and exhibitions – whether because they wish to enter through another Federation or the work has previously been accepted in a PAGB Inter-Federation competition and exhibitions or for any other reason – are required to indicate this on the entry form.
+23. Any Society or Club, or Individual Entrant, not wishing their Images to be considered for entry into the PAGB Inter-Federation Competition and Exhibition – whether because they wish to enter through another Federation or the work has previously been accepted in a PAGB Inter-Federation Competition or Exhibition, or for any other reason – are required to indicate this on the entry form.

-24. Prints entered for the PAGB competitions and exhibitions will be subject to their current rules and regulations.
+24. Prints entered for the PAGB Inter-Federation Competition and Exhibition will be subject to the current PAGB rules and regulations.

-25. In order to comply with GDPR laws, ALL INDIVIDUAL ENTRANTS MUST sign the Entry Fees Summary Form signifying specific permission for the EAF to hold and use personal data and to reproduce any exhibit for the benefit of the EAF or the PAGB at no charge unless specifically refused by the Entrant in writing.
+25. In order to comply with GDPR laws, ALL INDIVIDUAL ENTRANTS MUST sign the GDPR Declaration Form signifying specific permission for the EAF to hold and use personal data and to reproduce any exhibit for the benefit of the EAF or the PAGB at no charge unless specifically refused by the Entrant in writing.
 Images published on the web-site will be in low resolution.

 26. The EAF reserve the right to reject any image considered unacceptable for public viewing.

 27. Whilst every precaution is taken with entries, the EAF cannot accept responsibility for loss or damage to physical entry forms, Prints or electronically transferred items.